 I stumble across these every once in a while.
-They are difficult to find and don't come up very often on any of the auction sites.
+These are difficult to find and don't come up very often on any auction sites.
 I have been unable to track down who created these or when.
-I include them in the bullion section as that is what they are, I just happen to have no mint or date or circulation numbers on them.
-I am pretty certain that they were also made back in the 1970s, probably when silver prices were higher and the mint decided to do 1/2 ounce sizes to keep the purchase price down.
+I include them in the bullion section as that is what they are; I just happen to have no mint or date or circulation numbers on them.
+I am pretty confident that they were also made back in the 1970s, probably when silver prices were higher, and the mint decided to do 1/2 ounce sizes to keep the purchase price down.

 If anyone has any information on these, I would appreciate it if you sent it to me.

-There are two sets in circulation and I have some of each of these, but I have been looking to complete them for over 20 years and I have yet to see them all.
+There are two sets in circulation, and I have some of them, but I have been looking to complete them for over 20 years, and I have yet to see them all.

 Set 1 Example: